matthewfeickert-talks/reproducible-ml-for-scientists-workshop/book/setup.md

 :::

-Later on in the [URSSI 2025 workshop](https://indico.global/event/14982/), we'll use a coupon code to provision a new Brev GPU instance environment.
+Later on in the [URSSI 2025 workshop](https://indico.global/event/14982/), we'll use a coupon code provided by NVIDIA to provision a new Brev GPU instance environment.

 The particular configuration we'll be using is:
 * 1x NVIDIA L4 GPU